HanadaLee/ngx_http_extra_variables_module/README.md

 ## Embedded Variables

 ### \$request_path

-original request path (without arguments).
+Original request path (without arguments).

 ### \$request_args

-original request arguments.
+Original request arguments.

 ### \$request_is_args
 “?” if original request uri has arguments, or an empty string otherwise.

 ### \$request_has_args
 "&" if original request uri has arguments, or "?" otherwise.

 ### \$current_uri

-full current uri (with arguments), normalized.
+Full current uri (with arguments), normalized.

-the value of $current_uri may change during request processing, e.g. when doing internal redirects, or when using index files.
+The value of $current_uri may change during request processing, e.g. when doing internal redirects, or when using index files.

 ### \$current_path

-current path (without arguments), normalized.
+Current path (without arguments), normalized.

-the value of $current_path is the same as $uri. it may change during request processing, e.g. when doing internal redirects, or when using index files.
+The value of $current_path is the same as $uri. it may change during request processing, e.g. when doing internal redirects, or when using index files.

 ### \$escaped_current_uri

-full current uri in request (with arguments), normalized and escaped again.
+Full current uri in request (with arguments), normalized and escaped again.

-the value of $escaped_current_uri may change during request processing, e.g. when doing internal redirects, or when using index files.
+The value of $escaped_current_uri may change during request processing, e.g. when doing internal redirects, or when using index files.

 ### \$escaped_current_path

-current path in request (without arguments), normalized and escaped again.
+Current path in request (without arguments), normalized and escaped again.

-the value of $normalized_current_uri_path may change during request processing, e.g. when doing internal redirects, or when using index files.
+The value of $normalized_current_uri_path may change during request processing, e.g. when doing internal redirects, or when using index files.

 ### \$has_args
 "&" if a request line has arguments, or "?" otherwise.

 ### \$dollar
-a literal dollar sign.
+A literal dollar sign.

 ### \$sec
-current time in seconds.
+Current time in seconds.

 ### \$ext
-the extension from \$uri.
+The extension from \$uri.

 ### \$is_internal
 "1" if the current request is an "internal request", i.e., a request initiated from inside the current Nginx server instead of from the client side, or "0" otherwise.